 This is why you have car insurance to help with car accidents and where where auto liability coverage comes in.

 Avoid Being Liable With Liability Coverage

 When you’re found at-fault for an accident, liability coverage takes care of the resulting costs up to your coverage maximum for the other people you injured.
 This part of the auto insurance is not taking care of you.
-We’ll have future blogs on those items.

 You are financially responsible for any costs when you cause an accident.